 I buy a roll of parchment paper and use it to line my cake pans when baking layer cakes.
 No need to grease the pan.

 I save all the wrappers from sticks of butter and keep them in a zipper bag in my freezer.
-When you need to butter a cake pan or casserole dish, just take out a butter wrapper.
-There is usually enough butter left on the wrapper to coat your pan.
+When you need to butter a cake pan or casserole dish, just take one out.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.